Melting Me Softly

 Melting Me Softly (Korean: 날 녹여주오) is a 2019 South Korean television series starring Ji Chang-wook, Won Jin-ah, and Yoon Se-ah.
 Created by Studio Dragon and produced by writer Baek Mi-kyung's own company Story Phoenix, it aired on tvN every Saturday and Sunday at 21:00 (KST) from September 28 to November 17, 2019 for 16 episodes.

 Synopsis

-Ma Dong-chan (Ji Chang-wook) and Ko Mi-ran (Won Jin-ah) take part in a 24-hour experiment where both are frozen.
-Things don't go as expected and they wake up from the frozen capsule 20 years later instead of 24 hours.
-In order to survive the side effects of their cryogenic sleep, they must follow a set of restrictions to maintain their body temperature at 31.5 °C (max.
+Ma Dong-chan (Ji Chang-wook) and Go Mi-ran (Won Jin-ah) take part in a 24-hour experiment where both are frozen.
+Things do not go as expected and they wake up from the frozen capsule 20 years later instead of 24 hours.
+Wanting to survive the side effects of their cryogenic sleep, they must follow a set of restrictions to maintain their body temperature at 31.5 °C (max.
 33 °C/88-91 °F) and keep their heart rate normal.
-The scientist behind the experiment is the only one who knows the key to their survival but he has lost his memory after an accident.
-Racing against time, the story focuses on two dynamic individuals' attempt to resume normalcy and catch up on the lost time of their lives.
+The scientist behind the experiment is the only one who knows the key to their survival, but he has lost his memory after an accident.
+Racing against time, the story focuses on the two dynamic individuals' attempt to resume normalcy and catch up on the lost time of their lives.